turingschool/backend-curriculum-site/module2/homework/activerecord_and_database_practice.md

 # ActiveRecord and Database Design

-### 1) into-to-ar: Continued Practice (~1-2 hours)
+### 1) FilmFile and ActiveRecord (~1-2 hours)

-1) Using a migration, add a new table to into-to-ar for jockey.
-The only attribute of a jockey has a `name`.
-A horse belongs to a jockey and a jockey can have many horses.
-Don't forget to add a foreign key of jockey_id to the horses table.
+1) Using a migration, add a new table to Film File for directors.
+The only attribute of a director is a `name`.
+A film belongs to a director and a director can have many films.
+Don't forget to add a foreign key of director_id to the films table.

 2) Run your migration.
 Check to see that `schema.rb` was updated properly.